thunderbird/thunderbird-website/docs/holiday-calendars.md

 python build-site.py --buildcalendar
 ```

+Please ensure that you are using the latest release of the hollidays library.

 ## Development

 The calendar generation script was designed to be modular so that we could slot in a different calendar provider if